Qigong FAQ's Page

 Can I use Chi Kung to help with other ongoing therapies?

 Yes, Shaolin Cosmos Qigong is complimentary as well as a complete system for health.
-Utilising the skills and techniques in our school in a high percentage of student cases speeds up a persons recovery.
+Utilising the skills, techniques and through correct practice, students stand a high percentage of speeding up their personal recovery.
 This is another great benefit for our students!

 How can Chi Kung help my posture?

-Shaolin Cosmos Qigong can help posture over a period of 1: Good ongoing home practice methods.
+Shaolin Cosmos Qigong can help posture over a period of time by, 1: Good ongoing home practice methods.
 2: Applying the Skills and Techniques for ‘Self Manifested Chi Flow’ and 3: By following your Sifu’s instructions.
-By doing this you will over time generate internal force and Vitality this enabling the bones and structure to make adjustments..
+By doing this you will over time generate internal force and Vitality this enabling the bones and structure to make adjustments.
 I know this also form personal experience!

 Can we learn high level Qigong from books?